 Quality assurance (QA) as a practice promotes better standards of product quality.
 It introduces frameworks for faster detection of defects and prevents bugs from slipping into the later stages of the SDLC.

-Behind these practices stand quality assurance engineers — specialists who ensure that all elements of your end product meet pre-established criteria and user expectations.
+Behind these practices stand Quality Assurance Engineers — specialists who ensure that all elements of your end product meet pre-established criteria and user expectations.

-In this post, we’ll break down what responsibilities quality assurance engineers have and why having this role is vital for the project’s success.
+In this post, we’ll break down what responsibilities Quality Assurance Engineers have and why having this role is vital for the project’s success.

 What is a Quality Assurance (QA) Engineer?

-Consider quality assurance engineers as your project’s immune system.
+Consider Quality Assurance Engineers as your project’s immune system.
 First and foremost, they aim to prevent defects from disrupting your software’s health (hence, establishing standards early on).
 However, if any issues arise, they reach out to the development team for remediation (hence, writing bug reports and monitoring if the system is functional, reliable, usable, etc.).

-Quality assurance engineers guarantee that the produced code and end product corresponds to quality requirements.
+QA Engineers guarantee that the produced code and end product corresponds to quality requirements.
 They verify that the software functions well, meets user expectations, and does not have technical shortcomings.

 To do so, they develop test plans and create defect reports, then advise the development team on how to solve the identified issues.
 But most importantly – their role is to promote efficient QA practices from project initiation up to release.